giovnlp/mini-machine-learning-medical/hospital-attendance-neural-network-predict/README.md

---> This mini project was made based on a online artifical inteligence medical course.
+--> This mini project was made based on an online artifical inteligence medical course.